abi-am/omicss-25/NGS data analysis & file manipulation/fastqc_practice/fastqc_tutorial.md

 ```bash
 cp /mnt/proj/omicss25/ngs_data_analysis/fastqc_practice/data/* fastq_samples
 ```
+* - specifies to copy all the files in the given directory

 ### 2. Run FastQC on all files

 Moving forward to running the ```fastqc``` with the command below which will process all the files inside given directory and output to the one mentioned after ```-o```